 Professor Banks is working on several projects, which seek to place the French Enlightenment and French Revolution in a larger global framework.
-His book monograph, tentatively titled "The First Refugees: Thinking about Huguenots in the Age of Enlightenment" explores debates over Huguenot refugees during the long eighteenth century.
+His book monograph, tentatively titled "Fugitives and Refugees: Huguenot Representation in the Atlantic World, 1685-1815" explores debates over Huguenot refugees during the long eighteenth century in France and around the Huguenot Atlantic World.
 It draws from printed and archival resources collected in France, England, Germany, the Netherlands, and the United States.
-He is also the co-editor of an edited collection on the French Revolution, religion, and world history.
+He is the co-editor of an edited collection on the French Revolution, religion, and world history.
 Lastly, he is a co-founder, executive editor, and contributor for the academic blog www.AgeofRevolutions.com, which explores revolutions in history as well as the idea of "revolution" itself.
 Check out the interview that the Organization of American Historian's Process blog did with Bryan Banks about the blog and the growing interest in the Age of Revolutions as a field.

 He has presented his research at the American Historical Association, the American Society for Church History, French Historical Studies, the Western Society for French History, the Consortium on the Revolutionary Era, and many others.